 Are Cold Showers Good For You?

 What are cold showers?

-Cold showers is when the water temperature goes below 70°F. It is recommended that you start your shower warm then switching your shower briefly to cold for about 30 seconds up to 2 minutes.
+Cold showers are when the water temperature goes below 70°F. It is recommended that you start your shower warm then switch your shower briefly to cold for about 30 seconds up to 2 minutes.

 Some people take 5-10 minute showers and that is all up to you.
-Personally I turn my shower to freezing cold for about 10-30 seconds at the end of my shower and I come out feeling more awake then I did going into the shower.
+Personally, I turn my shower to freezing cold for about 10-30 seconds at the end of my shower and I come out feeling more awake than I did going into the shower.

 Are cold showers healthy?